ShyViolets/Server-Notes/README.md

     'app.mail.sieve.timeout' => 20,
    ```
    ###    Administrative Settings
 * All security checks should be passed.
+Troubleshoot anything you still need to do if it is not.
+Background job info is below.

 ![](https://github.com/ShyViolets/Server-Notes/blob/main/nextcloudsecuritypass.png?raw=true)